Hour two, Sean Hannity Show, toll-free on numbers 800-941-Sean, if you want to be a part of the program.

 It doesn't matter if you are a member of Congress or on the Intelligence Committee, or even if you're Secretary of State Hillary Clinton, who mishandled classified emails.

-Um, a whole lot of others have been prosecuted for less.
+You know, a whole lot of others have been prosecuted for less.

-CIA director David Petraeus, for example.
+CIA Director David Petraeus, for example.

 He never read it, obviously, because that clause specifically excludes both treason and any felony crime.